 A broadly based education, with diverse opportunities for learning, provides students with an equitable chance for success, no matter what their background or future goals.

-Effective, evidence-based health education supports students in adopting healthy lifestyles from an early age.
-It helps them manage risks, and provides them with the skills and competencies they need to engage in health promoting behaviours.
+Health education provides students with the self-regulatory skills and competencies they need to make healthy decisions and engage in health promoting behaviours.

 All students should know about the history of the relationship between Indigenous and non-Indigenous peoples, and about Indigenous history, culture, perspectives and experiences.